OfficeDev/office-js-docs-reference/docs/manifest/functionfile.md

 Office.actions.associate("trackMessage", trackMessage);
 ```

-The following code shows how to implement the function specified by the **FunctionName** element.
+You can also define and register the function specified by the **FunctionName** element in a separate JavaScript file that is loaded by the HTML file.
+The following is an example of such a file.

 ```js
 // The initialize function must be run each time a new page is loaded.